ucsdidea/intro_to_python/README.md

 If you're switching to Python from Matlab, this guide covers most of the common code equivalents:https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html

 Examples of plotting with Matplotlib: http://matplotlib.org/gallery.html

+Notes from a talk about writing beautiful Python code: https://gist.github.com/JeffPaine/6213790